GeminiDRSoftware/astrodata/docs/manuals/usermanual/data.rst

     >>> # When you are convinced it's been convolved, stop the blinking.
     >>> ds9.blink(blink=False)

+.. todo:: what is meant by "this particular kernel"? leaving this unedited on
+    the first pass for clarity later.

 Note that there is an Astropy way to do this convolution, with tools in ``astropy.convolution`` package.
 Beware that for this particular kernel we have found that the Astropy ``convolve`` function is extremely slow compared to the SciPy solution.

 This is because the SciPy function is optimized for a Gaussian convolution while the generic ``convolve`` function in Astropy can take in any kernel.
 Being able to take in any kernel is a very powerful feature, but the cost